devhelpr/code-flow-canvas/README.md

 ## TODO's

 - use custom properties from within components
-- basis interaction state machine
+- basic interaction state machine
 - add svg test component
 - connect two nodes with a line

+- update parts of a markup-node-component

 - "signals"
 - update state of components with children